Close Modal×

 (California) Is the Final Verification of Condition a contingency?

-No. Under the C.A.R.
-Residential Purchase Agreement (Rev. 12/22), the buyer’s Final Verification is not a contingency; it’s to confirm the property was maintained and repairs are completed within the time set in paragraph 3J.
+No. Under the current C.A.R.
+Residential Purchase Agreement, the buyer’s Final Verification of Condition is not a contingency of the sale.
+It’s a limited right to confirm the property is being maintained and that agreed repairs are completed, within the final verification time period stated in the contract (often referenced in the acceptance/timeframes section, depending on the RPA revision)

 What if repairs aren’t finished or new issues pop up?